How Mitered and Cope & Stick Cabinet Doors are made, and the differences between the two designs. Continue reading

 By Jim Hill August 22, 2014 The issue of saving money on any manufactured item is really very simple: The more middlemen that are involved in the process, the more the item gets marked-up.
 The normal path any item takes to the final consumer is from the manufacturer to the Stocking Distributor, to a Wholesaler, … Continue reading

-Many folks searching the internet for Paint-Grade Cabinet Doors find our website, Cabinetdoors.com, and ask questions about painting cabinet doors.
+Many folks searching the internet for Poplar Cabinets or Paint-Grade Cabinet Doors find our website, Cabinetdoors.com, and ask questions about painting cabinet doors.
 After explaining the pros and cons of painting a cabinet door, we decided to add the question-and-answer to our Blog.
-Because we manufacture kitchen cabinet doors, and have built many ten’s of thousands of paint … Continue reading
+Because we manufacture kitchen cabinet doors, and have built many ten’s of … Continue reading

 Trying to find high quality kitchen cabinet doors for your cabinet refacing project can be very difficult.
 Unless you know where to look.
 Knowing where some cabinet door manufacturers save money is the key to being able to spot quality.
 One of the areas where manufacturing money is saved is in the thickness of the … Continue reading

 1 August, 2014 BY JIM HILL The sizes of replacement cabinet doors will depend upon the answers to a few easy questions.
 Question 1.
 What door style and wood type are you considering?
 There are hundreds of door styles to choose from.
 The major categories are divided by assembly method; Cope and Stick or Mitered. … Continue reading

 28 July, 2014 BY JIM HILL When measuring for new kitchen cabinet doors or replacement cabinet doors, the type of hinge you intend to use will influence the door sizes.
 If you intend to use your existing hinges simply measure your existing cabinet doors and order doors of the same sizes.
 If you plan to … Continue reading